 - Press the dumbbells overhead by extending your arms.

-- At the top of the movement, pause briefly with your arms fully extended, but without locking out your elbows.
+- Pause briefly at the top of the movement with your arms fully extended but without locking out your elbows.

 - Lower the dumbbells back down to shoulder level.